ShadowsLure/Cellculator/ToS & Privacy Policy.md

 ## Contact
-People may get in contact through e-mail at {hmm idk}, or through the official Support Discord of the Bot.
+People may get in contact through e-mail at sh4dowslure@gmail.com, or through the official Support Discord of the Bot.
 Other ways of support may be provided but aren't guaranteed.